MiriConf/miriconf-backend/README.md

 # miriconf-backend

-This is the backend api for miriconf installations, it is using the [Golang Gin Web Framework](https://gin-gonic.com) to assemble the api.
+This is the backend api for miriconf installations, it is using the [Gorilla Mux](https://github.com/gorilla/mux) package to manage routing for the api.
 This repo will automatically build and test the go binary, package it in a container, and push the container to [Github Packages](https://github.com/orgs/MiriConf/packages?repo_name=miriconf-backend).
 For our API documentation we are using the [swaggo](https://github.com/swaggo) Go libraries to generate and host our API documentation.
-When running this container go to [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) to view our API docs.
+When running this container go to [http://localhost:8080/docs/](http://localhost:8080/docs/) to view our API docs.

 ## Running a local dev environment with Tilt on Windows